Seizures and Epilepsy

 Seizures are sudden, uncontrollable events that occur when the brain sends out abnormal electrical signals to the body.
 There are many reasons why people have seizures.
 When a child has seizures repeatedly, he or she is considered to have epilepsy.
 Usually, this condition can be partially or completely controlled.
 With proper treatment, epilepsy won’t stop your child from enjoying life.

 Most cases of epilepsy start in childhood.
 Many children who are diagnosed with epilepsy continue to have seizures into adulthood.
 Often, doctors can’t explain why a child has epilepsy.
 Certain factors, such as head injury, brain infection, stroke, or tumors can raise a child’s risk for getting epilepsy.
 Seizure disorders like epilepsy may run in families.
 More and more people are being diagnosed with genetic causes for epilepsy as genetic testing becomes more widely available.

 Seizures are caused by problems with the electrical signals in the brain.
 Common symptoms of seizures include:

 A child may feel sudden fear, anger, or panic before a seizure.
 He or she may notice changes in the way things look, sound, smell, or feel before the seizure.
+These are referred to as auras and are actually the earliest part of a seizure.
 After the seizure is over, the child is often weak or confused.

 Your doctor will discuss with you the best way to treat your child’s epilepsy.
 Seizures can often be controlled with medications.
 Doctors sometimes suggest special diets for children who have epilepsy.
 For some patients, surgery may be a treatment option.
 Many children stop having seizures as they get older.
 Even those who continue to have seizures can live normal and happy lives.